notyahir/61040-portfolio/psets/pset2.md

 For our URL shortener, the context will be the domain.
 This makes nonces (generated strings) unique to each domain, which means different users get to reuse the same suffix and generated strings under different domains without conflicts.

-### 2. Storing Used String
+### 2. Storing Used Strings

 The principle of NonceGeneration is each generate returns a string not returned before for that context", the key here is "not returned before for that context".
 This is a principle that must be held across time, thus, we need to store the set of used strings to ensure we remember so we can reject repeats.

 The set of used strings in the specification is going to be exactly equal to the generated strings made each time our counter incremented (when generate was called).
-Essentially, after n calls, our counter will be at n and we will have generated n strings which is exactly equal to the number of used strings.
-AF(s) = {s[i]; 0 < i <= n}
+Essentially, after n calls, our counter will be at n and we will have generated n strings which is exactly equal to the number of used strings. used_set = AF(s) = {s[i] | 0 <= i < n} where s is the function that encodes based on the current counter.

 ### 3. Words As Nonces